• gitlab.com

 Up and running in a minute

 No account to create, no server to run.
-Manifold talks straight to your GitLab.
+Manifold talks straight to your CI provider.

-Paste a personal access token.
-It's stored in your macOS Keychain and only ever used to call your GitLab — nothing leaves your Mac.
+Paste a personal access token — or an App Store Connect API key for Xcode Cloud.
+It's stored in your macOS Keychain and only ever used to call your CI provider — nothing leaves your Mac.

 Pick what to watch

-Choose groups, subgroups, or individual projects — across one server or many, cloud or self-hosted.
+Choose groups, orgs, subgroups, individual projects, or Xcode Cloud apps — across one server or many, cloud or self-hosted.

 Glance at the menu bar